abhikpai/Issues_and_solutions/README.md

 # Solutions_to_some_issues
 This repo. contains common issues I faced while coding/running codes and their quick solutions which I found.
 Might be helpful for me or some one else in future.
-Will keep on updating this with new issues and its solution.
+Will keep on updating the repo. with new issues and their solution.

 ## Issue 1: Compilation of MPEGFLOW